Architecture (ARCH)

 ARCH2700 ENERGY & RESOURCES IN ARCHITECTURE

 This lecture and workshop-based course focuses on architectural methods for achieving visual, thermal and acoustical comfort in buildings using primarily non-mechanical means: climate, form, orientation, materials, and structure.
 Students will learn to analyze energy phenomena and understand energetic implications of a range of design strategies.
 Principles of sustainable resource management will be introduced.
 This course is cross-listed with ARCH7600.
-Prerequisite: ARCH2200 (4 credits) spring
+Prerequisite: ARCH2200 or CONM1200 (4 credits) spring

 ARCH3000 STUDIO 05